Sookie-S/HybridMine/Data/README.txt

-# Insert your data (ORFs fasta files of the hybrid, ParentA and ParentB
+# Insert your data
+## Expected input: files in FASTA format, containing the ORFs sequences of the hybrid, ParentA and ParentB genomes

 [Hybrid].fasta
 [ParentA].fasta